Quickly create your Alabama Health Care Directive and Living Will

 - Your health care proxy

-- If someone signed your health care directive and living will for you, this person does not qualify as one of the required witnesses either.
+- If someone signed your living will for you, this person does not qualify as one of the required witnesses either.

 This list may eliminate most of the people in your close inner circle.
 You may need to ask friends, coworkers, your attorney, a notary public, or other community members to do so.

-A health care directive and living will only takes effect in the event that you become seriously ill or injured.
-Alabama law contains specific additional criteria before the health care directive and living will goes into effect.
-The laws state that a health care directive and living will becomes effective when both of the following are true:
+A living will only takes effect in the event that you become seriously ill or injured.
+Alabama law contains specific additional criteria before the living will goes into effect.
+The laws state that a living will becomes effective when both of the following are true:

 - The attending medical doctor determines that the patient is no longer able to understand and direct their medical treatment choices.